 - Subscribe to and configure the CloudFormation template from the AWS Marketplace

-- Deploy Bitnami LAMP Production-Ready Stack on AWS
+- Deploy LAMP Production-Ready packaged by Bitnami on AWS

 The next sections will walk you through these steps in detail.